Narconon: Paride Ella and Giuseppe Tomba, Valsassina, Italy (1995)

 In 1995, two young men, Paride Ella (22) and Giuseppe Tomba (26), died suddenly at the Narconon centre in Taceno, Province of Lecco, Italy.
 Ella died of acute kidney failure (symptoms consistent with a niacin overdose), while the recorded cause of death for Giuseppe Tomba was heart attack.
 Both patients suffered similar symptoms, namely vomiting and diarrhea, for days before their deaths.
 The young men died within a few days of one another, in the so-called "detoxification" stage of the Narconon program.

 The Narconon centre had no medical staff and was unable in either case to diagnose the seriousness of their condition.
 Before the deaths, Taceno's mayor had asked for the Narconon centre to be closed.

 Federica X, Torre dell'Orso, Italy (2002)

-In 2002, a 33-year-old Italian patient identified as "Federica X", from Torre dell'Orso, died under similar conditions.
-Federica died from peritonitis, according to her autopsy.
+In 2002, a 33-year-old Italian patient identified as "Federica X", from Torre dell'Orso, died from peritonitis, according to her autopsy.
 She first began to suffer from stomach pains on Monday 7 October, and was driven to a first aid station where she was given painkillers.
 Federica was driven to hospital the following evening, where she died soon after being admitted in a coma.

 Narconon patient Giovanni Costa later stabbed staff member Rodolfo Savino, whom Costa claimed had ignored Federica's symptoms and had given her insufficient medical aid.
 Costa was arrested and charged with attempted murder.